koblas/sops-decoder-node/README.md

     }

     //
-    // Take the given path and read the file contents and then call decode on the result
+    // Take the given path as JSON and read the file contents and then call decode on the result
     //
     decodeFile(path: string): Promise<Tree>